 Naples Walking & Food Tour

-famiglia or a Friday night pizza eaten while watching a football match, Naples is an undeniable food town.
+Whether enjoying a Sunday lunch in famiglia or a Friday night pizza, Naples is an undeniable food town.
 To understand Naples, one must understand the topography or her neighborhoods.
 The verticality of this town means that each zone has its own culture, cuisine and dialect.
 As the old Neapolitan dictate goes, eat ragù in landlocked Forcella, broccoli on the agrarian hilltop of Vomero and mussels in the seaside borgo of Posillipo.

 Much of this has changed since World War II.
 The culinary strictures of the town have blurred and one can eat a good ragù almost anywhere.
 At the same time, seasonality and sense of place are what make Naples the unique culinary capitol she is today.
 Visit a more tourist trafficked town, and you will be hard pressed to find the tattered trattorias decorated with the obligatory fraying poster of Sophia Loren and football giant Diego Maradona eating spaghetti at the Last Supper.
 The same trattorias where an old woman is liable to yell at you for ordering the wrong thing and then bring you a generous bowl of chicken cacciatore instead of that stupid salad you thought you wanted.
 Food is no joke in Naples and that is part of the fun.